xuru/pyvisdk/docs/source/do/vm_powering_on_with_customized_dv_port_event.rst

     :py:class:`~pyvisdk.mo.vm_event.VmEvent`

-.. autoclass:: pyvisdk.do.vm_powering_on_with_customized_dv_port_event.VmPoweringOnWithCustomizedDVPortEvent
+.. class:: pyvisdk.do.vm_powering_on_with_customized_dv_port_event.VmPoweringOnWithCustomizedDVPortEvent

-    :members:
+    .. py:attribute:: vnic

-    :inherited-members:
+        The list of vnic that were using the DVports.